Champkinz/day-planner/README.md

 # DayPlanner

-A minimal macOS daily planner with glass UI and Kanban view.
+A minimal macOS daily planner with a Kanban view.

 ![DayPlanner](logo.png)